 Quick Search: Before or after applying filters, you can narrow your search down even further by searching for a key word.
 This could be a name, product, hub, producer, date, order number…

-Actions: You can select the checkboxes of multiple orders, to perform a function to all of them, such as delete.
+Actions: You can select the check boxes of multiple orders (left hand column), to perform the same function to all of them, such as delete.

-Columns: You can select which fields you do or do not want to be displayed (see below)
+Columns: You can select which fields you do or do not want to be displayed in the table: